touchlab/KMMBridge/website/docs/DEFAULT_GITHUB_FLOW.md

 These steps are needed for any private artifact hosting, but won't be necessary if your artifacts are hosted somewhere publicly accessible.
 :::

 First, get a personal access token from GitHub.
-Make sure it has at least `repo` permissions.
+Make sure it has at least `repo` and `write:packages` permissions.
 You can add an expiration, but if you do, you'll need to remember to create a new one later...

 ![Screen Shot 2022-09-29 at 8.16.31 AM](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-09-29_08-17-Screen%20Shot%202022-09-29%20at%208.16.31%20AM.png)